 The easiest way to calculate Chase 5/24 credit cards is to use a free credit score app like Credit Karma or Credit Sesame.
 Simply count the number of open accounts in the last 24 months.

-Because the American Express Platinum card is a AMEX charge card and not a credit card, you can have unlimited AMEX Platinum cards.
-Personally I have 6.
+Because the American Express Platinum Card is an Amex card without a preset spending limit and not a credit card, you can have up to 5 Amex Platinum Cards®.
+Personally I had 7 when on active duty.

 No, and actually having a lot of open credit cards can improve your credit card because you have more access to credit, therefore lowering your credit utilization.
-Paying your bills in full each month and never missing a payment are the most important things to keeping a high 800+ credit score.
+Paying your bills in full each month and never missing a payment are the most important things to keeping an excellent credit score.

 Hey Spencer,